TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/38 - Zechariah/Zechariah 7/Zechariah 7.9.md

 ---

-Thus hath Jehovah of hosts spoken, saying, Execute true judgment, and show kindness and compassion every man to his brother;
+"Thus has Yahweh of Armies spoken, saying, 'Execute true judgment, and show kindness and compassion every man to his brother.